Chameleon Run: Reception

 Chameleon Run has received generally positive reviews from critics.
 It holds 85/100 on Metacritic.

 Pocket Gamer called Chameleon Run "A fresh and exciting take on the autorunner."
 It praised its gameplay and its mechanics including the colour-switching mechanic.

 TouchArcade praised the colour-switching mechanic and environment that is "full of life."
 It also praised challenges and visuals.

 Chameleon Run is one of winners of Apple Design Awards 2016.

 Chameleon Run has sold over 260,000 copies as of 1 July 2016.
 Sales were 400,000 units as of February 2017.

 Chameleon Run is nominated for five Czech Game of the Year Awards.
 It is nominated in categories Best Game, Best Mobile Game, Best Game Design, Best technological solution and Best Visuals.
 Winners were announced on 10 February 2016.
 Chameleon Run won in categories Best mobile game of the year and Best design.

-Other Version
+Port

 A Nintendo Switch version of the game launched on June 14, 2018.
 This version is called Chameleon Run: Deluxe Edition and it includes six new levels unique to the Switch and a special fourth objective to complete on each level.
+The Deluxe Edition was itself later ported to Steam on 29 August 2019.